You're losing money when you don't have a competitive strategy to guide your day-to-day business operations.

 Here's how to do it:

-- Create a scope for analysis - What's you objective?
-Which aspects of your business do you want to work on?
-Or do you want to carry out an overall analysis of your entire business?
+- Create a scope for analysis - Define your objective and the aspects of the business you want to work on.
 How far into the future do you want to plan for?
 Create a scope to guide your analysis.

 - List everything - State all your company's Strengths and Weakness, and the external Opportunities and Threats.
 I prefer to list out everything in a grid as it helps me to visualise my performance.

 - Review your list - Can you back each item with solid evidence?
 Discuss why an item is a strength, weakness, opportunity or threat.
 Say one of your strengths is your social media marketing, can you back this with facts and figures?
 If you can't, remove it from your list.

 - Connect the dots - Look at where your strengths lie and what opportunities best fit them.
 Do the same for your strengths and potential threats to identify areas you can easily apply your strengths to counter the threats.
 Repeat these steps for weaknesses too.

 After completing this exercise, you should have a clearer idea of where your business stands in the coming months.
 However, as this is a quick and dirty way of analysing the business environment, it doesn't provide guidelines about which metrics or factors to look out for, or how we should think about other macro and micro economic factors.

 Let's begin with tools for more comprehensive internal analysis of your business.
 I like the following models because they help you identify the resources and capabilities you possess, and guide you to discover how they work together to keep your business running.
 These frameworks should help you pinpoint your company's unique Strengths and Weaknesses.

-The aim of this framework is to highlight the resources needed to run and sustain your business.
+This framework highlights the resources needed to run and sustain your business.
 According to this framework, resources can be categorised into three main groups:

 - Tangible resources - Physical assets that your company owns such as offices, diving equipment; as well as financial assets.